WICG/manifest-incubations/user-preferences-explainer.md

 The `ManifestOverride` is a generic object that contains a subset of redefined manifest properties appropriate to the context (e.g. `user_preferences`) in which the `ManifestOverride` is being used.
 The properties that may be redefined in the `ManifestOverride` object depend on the context (e.g. `user_preferences`).
 Any properties not allowed within the context will be ignored.
 The redefined fields override the values set in the root of the manifest.

+For more detail on the `ManifestOverride` object, see [translations](https://github.com/WICG/manifest-incubations/blob/gh-pages/translations-explainer.md).

 For the `user_preferences` member, the acceptable keys for the `ManifestOverride` include:

 *   `theme_color`